blighli/graphics2023/22351332张伟星/hw4/README.md

 ## Unity Animator Binding DEMO

-This DEMO is an implementation of Animator Binding in Unity .
+This DEMO is an implementation of Animator Binding in Unity.
-Character model " Unity Chan " and terrian are all free assets downloaded from the web .
+Character model " Unity Chan " and terrian are all free assets downloaded from the web.

 ## control